Spirituals: Context

 The transatlantic slave trade is described by a United Nations report as the largest forced migration in recorded human history.
 As a direct result of the transatlantic slave trade, the greatest movement of Africans was to the Americas—with 96 percent of the captives from the African coasts arriving on cramped slave ships at ports in South America and the Caribbean Islands.
 From 1501 to 1830, four Africans crossed the Atlantic for every one European, making the demographics of the Americas in that era more of an extension of the African diaspora than a European one.
-The legacy of this migration is still evident today, with large populations of people of African descent living throughout the Americas.
-Millions more remained enslaved in Africa, where slavery was a complex and deeply-rooted part of culture going back centuries before widespread European presence on the continent.
+The legacy of this migration is evident today, with large populations of people of African descent living throughout the Americas.

 From 1501 through 1867, approximately "12.5 million Africans" from "almost every country with an Atlantic coastline" were kidnapped and coerced into slavery, according to the 2015 Atlas based on about 35,000 slaving voyages.
 Roughly 6% of all enslaved Africans transported via the trans-Atlantic slave trade arrived in the United States, both before and after the colonial era; the remainder went to Brazil, the West Indies or other regions.
 The majority of these Africans came from the West African slave coast.
-Other sources estimate the Islamic slave trade also kidnapped similar numbers of Africans, with between 8 million and 17 million individuals taken from Africa between the 8th and 19th centuries along the Trans-Saharan trade routes.